Trump’s US science freeze a 'threat to academic freedom' – DW – 02/04/2025

 "Representation across scientific research is imperfect, so we're trying to improve diversity and better representation in academia," the source said.

 The US government is now reviewing which NIH-funded programs will continue to receive federal funding.
-As part of the review, agencies will have to answer a series of questions for each program, including whether the programs fund DEI, support "illegal aliens" or promote "gender ideology."
+As part of the review, agencies will have to answer a series of questions for each program, including whether the programs fund diversity, equity and inclusion (DEI) frameworks, support "illegal aliens" or promote "gender ideology."

 What next for US science?